4.1 LAW SCHOOL BRIEFS

 We cannot emphasize enough how important it is to use the topics listed above in the subject line of all emails sent to the listserv.

 The LawAnnounce listserv should NOT be used for:

 - Event postings by LSA organizations (LSA-orgs is expressly for that purpose);

 - Excessive event advertising (no more than 2 posts per event);

-- Postings that refer to or encourage drinking, whether directly or indirectly (i.e. getting “wasted,” drink prices, etc.), are sexually explicit, use racial or other slurs, personally attacks a member of the Law School community (including professors and administrators), or are otherwise inappropriate in any way;
+- Postings that refer to or encourage drinking, whether directly or indirectly (i.e. getting “wasted,” drink prices, etc.), are sexually explicit, use racial or other slurs, personally attacks a member of the Law School community (including students, professors, and administrators), or are otherwise inappropriate in any way;

 - Rebuttals to previous postings you found offensive or about which you disagree (respond to the poster individually);

-- News stories that you think are interesting.
+- News stories that you think are interesting; or

 4.3 BULLETIN BOARDS